Daryl Johnston: Executive career

 In 2018, Johnston became the General Manager of the San Antonio Commanders of the Alliance of American Football.

 On May 15, 2019, he was named Director of Player Personnel for the Dallas Renegades of the new XFL.

 On November 17, 2021, he was named Executive Vice President of Football Operations.

 On April 6, 2023, he was named the President of Football Operations for the second season of the newest incarnation of the USFL, succeeding league co-founder Brian Woods.
 With the USFL and XFL's merger to form the United Football League in 2024, Johnston returned to the title of Executive Vice President of Football Operations, serving alongside XFL/UFL president (and fellow Western New Yorker) Russ Brandon.
 Johnston's position was eliminated upon Mike Repole's purchase of a minority stake in the UFL.

 Personal life

-A native of Youngstown, New York, Johnston now resides in Dallas, Texas with his wife Diane, son Aidan, and daughter Evan.
+A native of Youngstown, New York, Johnston now resides in Dallas, Texas with his wife Diane, and two children.